thepower/test_chain/README.md

 > **Note**
 >
-> If you use Unix, you must be included into the user group `docker` to use `docker-compose`.
+> If you use Unix and if you is not root, you must be included into the user group `docker` to use `docker-compose`.
 >
 > To check the groups, you are included into, run:
 >